rdov/rdov.github.io/_posts/guides/2015-08-10-creating-a-brand-new-page.md

 ### Creating a new route

-The file `app/app.js` defines the page hierarchy by defining how the different components are routed.
-In this tutorial we're creating a public page, named "About", therefore we need to place it outside the `Account` hierarchy.
+The file `app/routes.jsx` defines the page hierarchy by defining how the different components are routed.
+In this guide we're creating a public page, named "About", therefore we need to place it outside the `Account` hierarchy.
 That is because routes placed under `Account` will make sure an user is present before proceeding.